 Statement of Intent

-Applicants must write a one-page Statement of Intent explaining your interests and goals in your chosen field of study.
+Applicants must write a one-page Statement of Intent explaining their interests and goals in their chosen field of study.

 Resume (optional)